Understanding Large Language Models: GPT, Claude, and Gemini Explained

 Multimodal Everything

-Future models will seamlessly handle text, images, audio, and video in single conversations.
+Future models will seamlessly handle text, images, audio, video, and code in single conversations.
+Gemini is leading here, but GPT-6 will likely match or exceed it.

 Longer Context Windows